 \subsection{Spectral Evolution}

-The color-color diagram (CD), the hard color vs. soft color plot and the hardness intensity diagram (HID) were created using the PCA Good Xenon data with 1.0 s bin time.
-The soft color was computed by dividing the background subtracted PCA count rates in the energy band 5.0-12.0 keV by that in the energy band 2.0-5.0 keV.
-Similarly, the hard color was defined as the ratio of the background subtracted count rate in the energy band 12.0-60.0 keV and 2.0-5.0 keV.
-X-ray intensity is the background subtracted PCA count rate in 2.0$-$60.0 keV energy range.
-Since the channel gain varies from epoch to epoch, we calculated absolute channel ranges corresponding to each of the energy ranges used to calculate soft color, hard color and X-ray intensity for the present epoch.
-For each {\it RXTE}/PCA observation, mean count rate (top panel of Fig. 1), and mean value of hard color and soft color have been calculated for a given set of data and their standard deviation values were provided as error (provided in table 1).
+The color-color diagram (CD), the hard color vs. soft color plot and the hardness intensity diagram (HID) are created using the PCA {\tt GoodXenon} data with 1.0 s bin time.
+The soft color is computed by dividing the background subtracted PCA count rates in the energy band 5.0-12.0 keV by that in the energy band 2.0-5.0 keV.
+Similarly, the hard color is defined as the ratio of the background subtracted count rate in the energy band 12.0-60.0 keV and 2.0-5.0 keV.
+X-ray intensity is defined as the background subtracted PCA count rate in 2.0$-$60.0 keV energy range.
+Since the channel gain varies from epoch to epoch, we use absolute channel ranges corresponding to each of the energy ranges to calculate soft color, hard color and X-ray intensity for the present epoch.
+For each {\it RXTE}/PCA observation, mean count rate (top panel of Fig. 1), and mean value of hard color and soft color are provided in Table 1 with errors.